 uterine adhesion bands

-Haemangioblastomas are tumours of vascular origin and occur both in patients with von Hippel Lindau (vHL) as well as sporadically.
-They are WHO grade I tumours that can occur in the central nervous system or elsewhere in the body, including kidneys, liver and pancreas.
+Haemangioblastomas are tumours of vascular origin and occur both sporadically and in patients with von Hippel Lindau (vHL).
+They are WHO grade I tumours that can occur in the central nervous system or elsewhere in the body, including kidneys, liver, and pancreas.

 A haemangioendothelioma is a tumour derived from blood vessels.

 This article is intended to be the general article on haemagi...

 Haemangiomas are benign tumours of vascular origin usually seen in early childhood, divided into

 Unfortunately, the term haemangioma has been widely misused to apply to many non-neoplastic vascular malformations, particularly the com...

 Haemangiopericytoma is a term formerly used to describe a continuum of mesenchymal tumours with elevated cellularity found throughout the body in soft tissue and bone.
 After many years of controversy, haemangiopericytomas have been shown to not only share histological features similar to solitar...

 Haemangiopericytomas of the spleen are a very rare vascular neoplasm with only a few case reports available at the time of writing.